making3/dotfiles/README.md

         // Edit > Profiles
         // New
         // Solarized, Based on: Default (or whatever profile is being used)
-        // Set "Profile used when launching a new termianl to Solarized ./gnome-terminal-colors-solarized/install.sh
+        // Set "Profile used when launching a new terminal to Solarized ./gnome-terminal-colors-solarized/install.sh
     // Choose light or dark, and then overwrite the Solarized profile